RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 4.md

 "Taking a lady home before the first date now?
 Didn't know you had such powerful charisma."
 Debug lied, not seeing a better way to get a straight answer from someone as honest as Bee than insulting them.

 "Don't.
 I couldn't not do something.
 They looked so in need of help.
 And I can help, I know people find someone as tall as me off putting, so if I can ward of some abusive jerk, I'll keep them near as long as they need."
 Bee looked hurt, like they had been hounding themself on the same topic and still had no better answer.
-Their words hurt Debug too, being vulnerable and asking for help was impossible, and if that was what would take to get Bee's attention then all her flirting and efforts until now and from now on would be pointless.
+Their words hurt Debug too, being vulnerable and asking for help was impossible in her mind, and if that was what would take to get Bee's attention...then all her flirting and efforts until now and since would be pointless.

 Setting that problem aside forever, Debug swapped modes and started complaining about work.